webfactory/docker-psalm/README.md

 Then, run `docker build -t psalm .`.

 To use your own image, use `psalm` instead of `ghcr.io/webfactory/psalm` in the commands from the previous section.

-## Building for GCHR.io

-This is how we build and publish the image on the GitHub Container Registry (ghcr.io).

-`./build.sh {psalm-version-number}`